Karen LeeResearch Assistant

 In the Coen group they are interested in finding whether common rules might underlie the diversity of leaf shape seen in nature.

-Karen’s research focusses on understanding how differential growth can generate complex 3D shapes, such as those of carnivorous plant traps.
+Karen’s research focusses on understanding how genetic interactions and differential growth shape asymmetries in the simple leaves of Arabidopsis and generate complex 3D shapes such as those of carnivorous plant traps.

-She uses a combination of genetics, Optical Projection Tomography, and confocal microscopy to observe and measure bladderwort trap development in 3D, using Utricularia gibba as a model system.
+She uses a combination of genetics, confocal microscopy, and Optical Projection Tomography to learn about mechanisms involved in leaf development in Arabidopsis and in bladderwort traps using Utricularia gibba as a model system.

 Lee K. J., Coen E. S., Calder G., Hindle C., Newman J., Robinson S., Avondo J. (2017)Macro optical projection tomography for large scale 3D imaging of plant structures and gene activityJournal of Experimental Botany (68 (3))Publisher's version: 0022-0957